google/csv-to-firestore/terraform/tutorial.md

 ## Cloud Project

 To start we need to select the Google Cloud Project to deploy the solution in.

+We'll be using Terraform to deploy solution on Google Cloud, Terraform is an open Source tool to safely and predictably deploy infrastructure from code.

 Terraform provisions real GCP resources, so anything you create in this session will be billed against this project.
 <walkthrough-project-setup></walkthrough-project-setup>